lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/Optional-01-Medium-pocket-extended/README.md

 You managed your way through the first part of the Food Delivery challenge, kudoz!

-In this challenge, we are going to extend the Medium Pocket challenge, with an `Author` model.
+In this challenge, we are going to extend the Medium Pocket challenge (Cookbook Day One's optional challenge), with an `Author` model.
 We are going to model the following relation between `Post` and `Author`:

 ![Medium tables](https://raw.githubusercontent.com/lewagon/fullstack-images/master/oop/medium_pocket_tables.png)